waharnum/controlBinder/README.md

 # controlBinder

-Configuration-based control binding for Infusion components
+Configuration-based control binding for Infusion components.

+For the moment, see `js/controlBinder.js`.